Krempachy Marl Formation: Lithology

-The Krempachy Marl is rich in black shales in its lowermost parts, that are locally rich in macrofauna, including ammonites, soft bodied cephalopods, bivalves, crustaceans and fish remains.
+The Krempachy Marl is rich in black shales in its lowermost parts, which are locally rich in macrofauna, including ammonites, soft-bodied cephalopods, bivalves, crustaceans and fish remains.
 Manganese mineralization is also common in the oldest part, something shared with most of the coeval Alpine Tethys successions.
 Due to that, there is a high concentration of Mn contents (6 to 10 wt%).
 Typical Toarcian sections of the Orava Succession are represented by condensed red marls, marly limestones, and/or red nodular limestones, being locally rich in ammonites.